astroDimitrios/Astronomy/Code/README.md

 * Any **inputs** required to run the code
 * Any **products** from the code (ouput images etc.)

+**Alternate ways of running notebooks**

 The .ipynb files can be run my going to https://jupyter.org/try.
 Click on **Try JupyterLab** and wait for it to load.
 Upload the **.ipynb** file using the Upload File button (little upwards arrow in the top right).

-Alternatively you could install JupyterLab on your local machine.
+Or you could install JupyterLab on your local machine.

 The **.ipynb** files contain tasks for students.
 The **.py** files contain the solutions.